Neifi Pérez: Foreign

 Pérez has also had a significant foreign career.
 He participated in the Caribbean Series and was named the Series MVP in 1998 and 1999.
 In 2012, he was inducted into the Caribbean Baseball Hall of Fame.
 He played in the Dominican Professional Baseball League for Leones del Escogido with personal success, batting over .300.
 In 2004, he helped Escogido score 18 runs in an inning.
 In 2006, he played in the Dominican Republic-Puerto Rico All-Star Game.

 Legacy

 Pérez's poor offense after Colorado traded him to the Royals overshadowed his defensive skills.
 He was widely criticized because of his low on-base percentage (career .297) and lack of power.
 Nate Silver, a baseball statistician who analyzed Pérez's statistics (specifically value over replacement player (VORP)), concluded that Pérez had a negative impact on the teams he played for.
 Chicago sportswriter Bruce Miles called Pérez "one of the worst offensive players in baseball history."

+Personal life

+Neifi Pérez's older brother Rubby Pérez was a merengue singer who died in the Jet Set nightclub roof collapse.